demourak/goemerchant-woocommerce-plugin/README.md

 = Using the Plugin =

-* Download the plugin's zip folder, then activate it in your Wordpress installation.

 * On your dashboard, navigate to WooCommerce -> Settings -> Checkout -> goEmerchant, and enter your account information.
 Click "Save Settings".

 = Author =